The Joan Crawford Chronicle

 When asked by husband Mel Brooks "Aren't you afraid people will hate you playing Joan Crawford?"
 Anne answered "Did they hate 'Mrs. Robinson'?"

-August 3: A 50-minute documentary on Joan airs on the BBC in England.
-Barry Norman hosts the documentary, which is part of the "Hollywood Greats" documentary series.
+August 3: Barry Norman hosts a 50-minutes documentary about Joan on the BBC in England.
+The documentary is part of the "Hollywood Greats" series.